-The reason I asked this question is because the claims this program makes.
+The reason I asked this question is the claims this program makes.

 This new site claims you can generate a ridiculous amount of money in a short period of time – the amount of $1,135,659 in six months or less.

-Supposedly all this earning will be on autopilot, by using a specific trading software.
+Supposedly all this earning will be on autopilot, by using specific trading software.

 It seems I’ve been down this road many times before.

 Let’s find out what this program is really about.

 Secret Millionaires’ Club Review